PHIL 421: Seminar

 Course Information from the University Catalog

 Explores topics in current philosophical research in a seminar format.
 Topics vary.
+Notes: May be repeated for credit when topic is different.
+May be repeated within the degree for a maximum 18 credits.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.